josefalanga/blog-thergic/source/en/selfhost/caddy-fail2ban/index.md

 Well, we can totally make those interact!
 Main idea is, Caddy logs stuff, Fail2Ban ingests those, and bans bots and crawlers.

-Caddy logs include the http code each service assigns to their response.
+Caddy logs include the HTTP code each service assigns to their response.
 So I had an idea for my first rule.
-Crawlers poll your routes and paths in attempts to grab exposed stuff, so they get a lot of 404s.
-Brute force attacks to login pages will end up in a lot of 403s, rate limiting is 429.
+Crawlers poll your routes and paths in an attempt to grab exposed stuff, so they get a lot of 404s.
+Brute force attacks to login pages will end up in a lot of 401s or 403s, rate limiting is 429.
 You get the idea, bad-faith actors will trigger a lot of 4xx errors, within short time windows.

 ## Implementation